-- 1. IO0 and IO1 are used for Standard and Dual SPI instructions - 2.
-IO0 IO3 are used for Quad SPI instructions, /HOLD (or /RESET) function is only available for Standard/Dual SPI - 3.
-The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.
+1. IO0 and IO1 are used for Standard and Dual SPI instructions

+2. IO0 - IO3 are used for Quad SPI instructions (factory default for Quad Enabled part numbers with ordering option "IQ").

+3. The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.
 If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system.